torjantai/shoppinglist/README.md

 Work in progress.
 Zero styling.

-Should probably work on localhost without tweaking.
+Should probably work on localhost without tweaking (needs mongodb on localhost).